- Softbank-backed delivery start-up Gopuff said it will acquire alcoholic beverage chain BevMo for $350 million.

-Softbank-backed delivery startup goPuff on Thursday said it will acquire alcoholic beverage chain BevMo! for $350 million, paving the way for the company to enter the California market.
+Softbank-backed delivery start-up Gopuff said Thursday it will acquire alcoholic beverage chain BevMo for $350 million, paving the way for the company to enter the California market.

 The deal makes sense particularly during the pandemic, according to some industry experts.